Travis Scott returns from Paris fashion show with freebies | ExBulletin

-Travis Scott knows that when you take a trip to Paris, you have to bring back presents for your girlfriend … we guess that’s what he did, but it’s not sure.
+Travis Scott When you travel to Paris you know you have to bring back presents for your girlfriend… you guess that’s what he did, it’s not certain.

-Travis landed at Van Nuys airport on Saturday and disembarked with a cargo of luggage and bags, some bearing the name “Givenchy”.
-The bags are huge and what’s inside can rival the cost of a private flight across continents.
+Travis landed at Van Nuys airport on Saturday and got off the plane with a large amount of luggage and bags, including one named “Givenchy”.
+The bag is huge and its contents can be compared to the cost of a private flight across continents.

-Travis was in Paris for the unveiling of his Cactus Jack Dior line at the Dior show.
-500 people watched the men’s parade… the first such in-person event in a year and a half due to the pandemic.
+Travis was in Paris for his unveiling ceremony Cactus Jack Dior line At the Dior show.
+500 people watched a men’s parade… the first such face-to-face in a year and a half for a pandemic.

-The 29-year-old hastily retreated from the airport in a Maybach minibus – yes, Maybach and minivan don’t really fall into the same sentence, but they do.
+The 29-year-old Maybach minivan overcame a rushed withdrawal from the airport – yes, the Maybach and the minivan don’t really fall into the same sentence, but they do.

+Travis Scott returns from Paris fashion show with freebies Source link Travis Scott returns from Paris fashion show with freebies

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online